openjdk/loom/loom-docs/CustomSchedulers.md

 The JDK's built-in virtual thread scheduler is a `ForkJoinPool` instance that is configured in FIFO mode.

-The prototype allows the virtual thread scheduler to be set different scheduler by setting a system property on the command line:
+This prototype allows the virtual thread scheduler to be set to different scheduler by setting a system property on the command line:

 ```